Alternative treatments for vaginal dryness

 - increased risk of stroke, blood clots, and breast and ovarian cancers

-There are several alternatives to estrogen therapy, which work very well and are often worth trying before using estrogen therapy.
-They include:
+There are several alternatives to estrogen therapy that work very well and are often worth trying before using estrogen therapy.
+They include the following:

-- Water-based lubricants, which can help add moisture to the vaginal lining.
+- Water-based lubricants can help add moisture to the vaginal lining.
 Their effectiveness can last for hours at a time, making them a good alternative when dryness causes discomfort during sexual intercourse.